Digital advice may seem impersonal, but it's not. It can play a big role in helping us invest in our retirement.

-Research by kōura and many others in the industry shows that people need help to make better decisions with their KiwiSaver, and the cost of not making the right decisions can be the difference between a comfortable and not so comfortable retirement.
+Research by kōura and many others in the industry shows that people need help to make better decisions with their KiwiSaver investment, and the cost of not making the right decisions can be the difference between a comfortable and not so comfortable retirement.

 So where does digital advice fit into this?
 Digital advice combines the best bits of a financial adviser and Google.
 You get great advice from the comfort of your couch.
-Its no wonder then that a number of recent industry reports think that artificial intelligence and digital advice could be the significant breakthrough that finally improves every day Kiwis’ financial literacy and engagement.
+Its no wonder then that several recent industry reports think that artificial intelligence and digital advice could be the significant breakthrough that finally improves every day Kiwis’ financial literacy and engagement.

 We may appear a bit biased, but we tend to agree.
 We truly believe that digital advice has the ability to transform how people save and invest.
 Set out below are the reasons why we think a smart digital adviser is a great way to manage your finances: